JEngTherm/EngThermBase.jl/README.md

 238.85000000000002 °C
 ```

-The example illustrates that constructors apply default units to unitless arguments, so that
+The above example illustrates that constructors apply default units to  unitless  arguments,
-the default temperature unit, `K`, was applied by `T_` in the `T_(512)` call.
-An  analogous
+so that the default temperature unit, `K`, was applied by `T_` in  the  `T_(512)`  call.
+An
-behavior is illusrtated with the `P_(1024)` call.
+analogous behavior is illusrtated with the `P_(1024)` call.

 Untagging happens when the `x` and `y` objects are called (as  functors),  with  `x()`,  and
 `y()`, in which case we see the plain underlying  values  of  `512.0  K`  and  `1024.0  kPa`
 returned as a 2-tuple.
-Nota that there's no mor pretty-printing because the values  are  not
+Note that there's no more pretty-printing because the untagged values
-`EngThermBase.jl` amounts.
+are no longer `EngThermBase.jl` amounts.

 In the last example, a unit conversion is performed when a unit is  passed  to  the  functor
 call `x(u"°C")`, that returns 238.85 °C. Note again, the lack of pretty-printing.